 Custom Probiotics CP-1

 One of the advantages of this probiotic is that you know what you are getting.
-A lot of companies label the bacteria count of their probiotics based on the bacterial count at the time of manufacturing.
+A lot of companies label the bacteria count of their probiotics based on the count at time of manufacturing.
 Yet, some of these bacteria do not survive the manufacturing process.
-Udo labels their products based on the actual bacteria available after manufacturing so you get a very realistic depiction of what you are paying for.
+Udo labels their products based on the actual bacteria available after manufacturing.
+So you get a very realistic depiction of what you’re paying for.
 Another plus is that these pills are designed to survive the bile and acid of digestion.
 This brand is a particularly good brand for those just beginning a probiotic regimen because they have options with smaller doses.
 Their standard adult probiotic contains 17 billion CFU, a more reasonable place for someone to start with a probiotic regimen.
 This lower dose also comes with a lower price tag which is very healing to the wallet.

 Dr. Ohhira Probiotics

-This brand was developed by a renowned Japanese microbiologist and are good quality products with both organic and non-GMO ingredients.
+A renowned Japanese microbiologist developed this brand.
+They’re good quality products with both organic and non-GMO ingredients.
 They are made from fruit, seaweed and fresh herbs and their standard adult formula only has 900 million CFU.
-This is great for someone new to a probiotic regime and may be enough for someone just trying to maintain good health (though a higher dose will certainly be needed if a bacterial imbalance has already started to occur.)
+This is great for someone new to a probiotic regimen and may be enough for someone just trying to maintain good health.
+But a higher dose will certainly be needed if a bacterial imbalance has already started.
 Fortunately, they also have a higher dose option for those customers.
-These supplements don’t have to be refrigerated, making them very portable.
+You don’t need to refrigerate these supplements, making them very portable.